aurorascharff/redwoodsdk-demo/STEPS.md

 - Redwoodsdk uses server components as the default, similar to nextjs, and everything you might be used to there works with the same mental model in redwoodsdk.
 - Enabling server-side fetching and composability without need for useEffect, with less boilerplate.
 It's streaming and suspense friendly, and ensures the fastest time to visible content.
 - Add a simple crud api route here, all native SSR and req/res.
 Simple todos!
 Whats a demo without todos?
-Using simple SSR and streaming with Suspense and server components!
+Using simple SSR!
 Just the mental model of server components that React suggests.
 Web standard form actions.
 RSC payload converted to html and streamed to browser, picked up by client side hydration.
 - Hooked up to the cloudflare d1 database provided in the starter!
 Set up with miniflare to emulate cloudflare workers.
 It just works between dev and prod.

 ## Hydration/client-side rendering and server functions, layouts, middleware, interruptors and auth